-At the time of this report, ACCGov - through the third-party group Deckard - has identified 224 properties that have had an STR in RM zoned properties, 97 of those being on the Legal Non-Conforming STR List.
-With each condo unit being eligible to apply for a special use, the cumulative impact hinders the housing market at a potentially greater scale.
-If approved, this type of use has the opportunity to increase, especially within condo complexes close to amenities and necessities.
+At the time of this report, ACC - through the third-party group Deckard - has identified 224 properties that have had an STR in RM zoned properties, 97 of those being on the Legal Non-Conforming STR List.
+Under the current ordinance, one accommodation per parcel for apartment complexes means the cumulative impact hinders the housing market, but this property is allowed one STR per parcel.